HuongPham/westwingdemo/README.md

 Note that even if you started selenium with VNC support, you need to run the `test:vnc` command to see the browsers visually.

-Debugging with VNC support is also possible.
-If you're using *Visual Studio Code* there are `VNC Debug current test` and `VNC Debug all tests` debugging configurations that work similar to configurations described in [Debugging tests](#debugging-tests) section.

-To stop the debug containers use the same command:
+To stop the vnc containers use the same command:

 ```sh
 npm run selenium:stop